 As of March 31, 2009, we consolidated 203 wholly-owned properties and 18 additional properties that are less than wholly-owned, but which we control or for which we are the primary beneficiary.
 We account for the remaining 165 properties, or the joint venture properties, using the equity method of accounting.
 We manage the day-to-day operations of 93 of the 165 joint venture properties, but have determined that our partner or partners have substantive participating rights with respect to the assets and operations of these joint venture properties.
 Our investments in joint ventures in Japan, Europe, and Asia comprise 62 of the remaining 72 properties that are managed by others.
-Additionally, we account for our investment in SPG-FCM Ventures, LLC, or SPG-FCM, which acquired The Mills Corporation and its majority-owned subsidiary, The Mills Limited Partnership, collectively Mills, in April 2007, using the equity method of accounting.
+Additionally, we account for our investment in

+SPG-FCM Ventures, LLC, or SPG-FCM, which acquired The Mills Corporation and its majority-owned subsidiary, The Mills Limited Partnership, collectively Mills, in April 2007, using the equity method of accounting.
 We have determined that SPG-FCM is not a variable interest entity (VIE) and that Farallon Capital Management, L.L.C., or Farallon, our joint venture partner, has substantive participating rights with respect to the assets and operations of SPG-FCM pursuant to the applicable partnership agreements.

-We allocate net operating results of the Operating Partnership after preferred distributions to third parties and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Net operating results of the Operating Partnership attributed to third parties are reflected in net income attributable to noncontrolling interests.
-Our weighted average ownership interest in the Operating Partnership was 80.6% and 79.5% for the quarter ended March 31, 2009 and 2008, respectively.
-As of March 31, 2009 and December 31, 2008, our ownership interest in the Operating Partnership was 81.8% and 80.4%, respectively.
-We adjust the limited partners' interests in the Operating Partnership at the end of each period to reflect their respective interests in the Operating Partnership.
+We allocate net operating results after preferred distributions based on our partners' respective weighted average ownership.
+Simon Property owns a majority of our common units, or units, and certain series of our preferred units.
+Simon Property's weighted average ownership interest in us was 80.6% and 79.5% for the quarter ended March 31, 2009 and 2008, respectively.
+As of March 31, 2009 and December 31, 2008, Simon Property's ownership interest in us was 81.8% and 80.4%, respectively.
+We adjust the limited partners' interests at the end of each period to reflect their respective interests in us.

-Preferred distributions of the Operating Partnership in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units of limited partner interests and are included in net income attributable to noncontrolling interests.
+Preferred unit requirements in the accompanying consolidated statements of operations and cash flows represent distributions on outstanding preferred units of limited partner interests.